 A recent history of UK local government restructuring

-As a consequence of attempts to effect the most efficient system of local government for different areas, several major structural changes have been made since the 1960s.
+As a result of attempts to introduce the most efficient system of local government for different areas, several major structural changes have been made since the 1960s.

 In the early 1960s the UK was covered by two-tier administrations, based on counties and a mixture of sub-administrations including municipal boroughs, county boroughs, rural districts and urban districts.
 The Isles of Scilly had their own single-tier administration.